 Description of Organisation

-The Human Rights Law Program (HRLP) is a community legal centre that provides free expert legal advice and representation to refugees and people seeking asylum.
-HRLP also actively engages in policy and law reform, community legal education and training.
+The Human Rights Law Program (HRLP) is a community legal centre and a member of the Federation of Community Legal Centres that provides free expert legal advice and representation to refugees and people seeking asylum.

 Number and type of positions within organisation

 The HRLP is made up of up to 20 staff (Solicitors who are also Migration Agents, as well as program management staff) and approximately 150-200 volunteers.

 Do you host school trips or send speakers to schools?

 Not currently running, please keep an eye on our website for information (link: https://www.asrc.org.au/home/our-services/how-we-help/community/schoolsprogram/)

 - If your school is interested in running a food drive for the ASRC’s foodbank, please email firstname.lastname@example.org

 - To see about how your school can host a fundraising event for the ASRC, please email email@example.com